magneticio/vamp.io/content/documentation/installation/v0.9.3/dcos.md

 * https://dcos.io/docs/1.8/administration/installing/
 * https://dcos.io/docs/1.8/usage/cli/

-### Step 1: Install Elasticsearch + Logstash
+### Step 1: Install Elasticsearch

 Mesos, Marathon and ZooKeeper are all installed by DC/OS.
 In addition to these, Vamp requires Elasticsearch and Logstash for metrics collection and aggregation.

-You could install Elasticsearch on DC/OS by following the Mesos Elasticsearch documentation ([mesos-elasticsearch - Elasticsearch Mesos Framework](http://mesos-elasticsearch.readthedocs.org/en/latest/)).
-However, Vamp will also need Logstash (not currently available as a DC/OS package) with a specific Vamp Logstash configuration ([github.com/magneticio - Vamp Docker logstash.conf](https://github.com/magneticio/vamp-docker-images/blob/master/clique-base/logstash/logstash.conf)).

-To make life easier, we have created compatible Docker images for a Vamp Elastic Stack ([hub.docker.com - magneticio elastic](https://hub.docker.com/r/magneticio/elastic/)) that you can use with the Mesos elasticsearch documentation ([mesos-elasticsearch - How to install on Marathon](http://mesos-elasticsearch.readthedocs.org/en/latest/#how-to-install-on-marathon)).
+You can use the magneticio Docker images to deploy a compatible Vamp Elastic Stack (hub.docker.com - magneticio elastic)
-Our advice is to use our custom Elasticsearch+Logstash Docker image.
-Let's get started!

 Create `elasticsearch.json` with the following content: